Meet the chair and coordinator

 of Eby's address during a recent public meeting hosted by IHN-CCO.

-Fowler, the Council’s coordinator, works council representatives to ensure that they have the support they need to meet the requirements spelled out by the Oregon Health Authority in its contract with IHN-CCO.
+Fowler, the Council’s coordinator, works with council representatives to ensure that they have the support they need to meet the requirements spelled out by the Oregon Health Authority in its contract with IHN-CCO.

 Previous to her work on the Council, Fowler, a native Oregonian, coordinated Oregon Health Plan member advisory councils for the Accountable Behavioral Health Alliance.
-She also worked to develop non-traditional health worker programs within that agency’s five-county region.
+She also worked to develop traditional health worker programs within that agency’s five-county region.
 She holds a doctorate in social psychology and a master’s of science in experimental psychology.